Indian harmonium: Usage

 The harmonium is an important instrument in many genres of Indian, Pakistani, and Bangladeshi music.
 It is used in many South Asian musical genres including North Indian classical music forms like Dhrupad and Kheyal, Sufi Muslim Qawwali music, Hindu and Sikh devotional (bhakti) music (Bhajan and Kirtan), as well as Folk music, Filmi Sangeet (Indian Film Music), Ghazal, Geet, Dhamar, Thumri, and Shabad.

 In most genres, the Indian harmonium is commonly accompanied by some percussion instrument which provides the tala to the music, such as the tabla, dholak, taal, or mridangam.

 Almost all Qawwals use the harmonium as musical accompaniment.
 It has received international exposure as the genre of Qawwali music has been popularized by renowned Pakistani musicians, including Nusrat Fateh Ali Khan (1948–1997) and Aziz Mian (1942–2000).

 Harmoniums are commonly found in gurdwaras (Sikh temples) around the world, where is it commonly used for Shabad kirtan devotional chanting.
 To Sikhs, the harmonium is known as the vaja or baja (ਵਾਜਾ; Vājā).
 It was widely adopted by Sikhs during the 19th and 20th century, often replacing native instruments.
 It is also referred to as a peti (literally, box) in some parts of North India and Maharashtra (where it is widely used in Marathi kirtan).

 The Indian harmonium came to the western world during the spread of Indian religions to the west in the 20th century.
 Indian religious movements like the International Society for Krishna Consciousness's (ISKCON) and Yogi Bhajan's 3HO brought Indian devotional kirtan to the West, which included the use of the harmonium.
 Western kirtan singers like Krishna Das, Jai Uttal, and Snatam Kaur have become well known harmonium players, especially in the new age and yoga subcultures.

+Though harmoniums are less popular in south India as compared to the rest of India, they are equally ubiquitous.
+Harmoniums are mostly used in devotional music & discourse harikatha, theatre and light music throughout south India.
+It is very rarely used in south Indian classical music to accompany singer.